Feeling the burn in the gym? Great! Feeling the burn from your razor? Not so great.

 Always use a shave cream.
 Shave creams are packed with skin-protecting lubricants that help your razor glide across your face and can help hold in hydration as you shave.
 When the hair is hydrated, it swells and softens, allowing your razor to glide through the hair more easily.
 This can result in less tug and pull, less scraping on your skin, and less irritation.
 To bring you an even more comfortable shave, we’ve infused our Gillette SkinGuard Men’s Sensitive Shaving Foam with aloe and vitamin E to cool and soothe your skin.

 Pressing Too Hard

 Getting overly aggressive with your razor is the fast track to razor burn.
-Tread lightly over a layer of shave cream or gel to keep your face centerfold-worthy.
+Tread lightly over a layer of shave cream, or gel, to keep your face free from shaving rash.
 Let the razor do the work, and use gentle strokes while shaving with the direction of the hair growth.

 How to Stop Razor Burn and Shaving Rash:

 Swap Your Blades

 Don’t get burned by bad blades.
 When you begin to feel discomfort, swap out your dull blades for less tug and pull during your shave.
 Want blades delivered on your schedule?
-Check out Gillette’s subscriptions.
+Check out Gillette’s shaving subscriptions.

 Don’t Get Burned by Re-Strokes

 Men average about 170 strokes while shaving, and almost 120 of these are re-strokes.
 Once you scrape off the shave cream, be mindful of repeating strokes, as this decreases lubrication, which can lead to shaving irritation.
 Luckily, the Fusion5™ ProShield™ razor provides shielding from irritation, with lubrication before and after the blades.

 The skin on your face is sensitive and during a shave, men take between 30-700 strokes.
 So thread lightly if you want to avoid razor burn.
 Shave with the grain and a light amount of pressure to help avoid razor burn, irritation, and cuts.
 It’s also advisable to save the more sensitive areas of your face until last.
 This gives the shaving gel plenty of time to soak into the hair, reducing the likelihood of shaving rash and razor burn.